ROCm/hipBLAS/docs/source/orga.rst

 Library Source Code Organization
 ********************************

-The hipBLAS code is split into three major parts:
+The hipBLAS code is split into two major parts:

 - The `library` directory contains all source code for the library.
 - The `clients` directory contains all test code and code to build clients.